mongodb-partners/maap-framework/docs/maap-docs/docs/partners/cohere.md

 - ##### API Key

-  You will need to [sign up](https://dashboard.cohere.com/api-keys) and retrieve an Cohere API Key.
+  You will need to [sign up](https://dashboard.cohere.com/api-keys) and retrieve a Cohere API Key.